julienreszka/julienreszka/notes/10-Popular-myths-about-automation-DEBUNKED.md

 # 10 Popular myths about automation debunked

-## Automation leads to unemployment
+## Automation leads to higher unemployment

 The claim that automation leads to unemployment is very easy to debunk.